angielopes/case_clara/notebooks/README.md

 ## Data Files and Configuration

+### For Ingestion:
-The notebook reads ingestion instructions from a JSON file located at:
+The `ingestion.ipynb` notebook reads instructions from a JSON file located at:

 ```
 ../config/ingestion.json